WASHINGTON – A look at where the 2012 Republican presidential candidates stand on a selection of issues.

 Romney: Supported No Child Left Behind law.
 Once favored shutting Education Department, later saw its value in "holding down the interests of the teachers' unions."

-Santorum: Voted for No Child Left Behind law, now regrets vote.
+Santorum: Voted for No Child Left Behind law.
 Wants "significantly" smaller Education Department but not its elimination.

 Gingrich: Let oil and natural gas industries drill offshore reserves now blocked from development, end restrictions on Western oil shale development.